readthedocs/readthedocs.org/docs/design/pr-builder.rst

 - Receiving ``pull_request`` webhook event from Github
 - Fetching data from pull requests.
 - Making Pull Requests work like temporary ``Version``
+- Setting PR version Life time
+- Excluding PR Versions from Elasticsearch Indexing
 - Creating PR Versions when a pull request is opened and Triggering a build
-- Setting PR version Life time
+- Triggering Builds on new PR commits
+- Status reporting to Github
-- Storing PR Version build Data.
+- Storing PR Version build Data
 - Deleting PR version and the build data
 - Excluding PR Versions from Search Engines
 - Serving PR Docs